A Full Country Breakfast

 Kim Johnson Turner – Innkeeper

 You will often see Kim’s smiling face at check-in.
 Kim comes to the Four Chimneys Inn with rich knowledge of the Bennington area and a true love for people.
-After 17 years at the Southwestern Vermont Medical Center, most recently managing the community wellness program, Kim decided to indulge her long-standing dream to manage a bed and breakfast and is now innkeeper at The Four Chimneys Inn.
+During her 21 years in the healthcare field, Kim wore many hats.
+Kim started in development and marketing before moving into performance Improvement.
+She spent 10 years managing a community wellness program and then most recently worked for the state of Vermont working with primary care offices on process and quality improvement.
+Kim decided to indulge her long-standing dream to manage a bed and breakfast and is now the innkeeper at The Four Chimneys Inn.

 Fiona Murphy – Assistant Innkeeper